RayMarquina/dbt_project/CONTRIBUTING.md

 ### Discussing the idea

-After creating an issue, a dbt maintainer will follow up with you to explore your idea further and advise on how to implement the suggested changes.
+After you open an issue, a dbt maintainer will follow up by commenting on your issue (usually within 1-3 days) to explore your idea further and advise on how to implement the suggested changes.
 In many cases, community members will chime in with their own thoughts on the problem statement.
 If you as the issue creator are interested in submitting a Pull Request to address the issue, you should indicate this in the body of the issue.
 The dbt maintainers are _always_ happy to help contributors with the implementation of fixes and features, so please also indicate if there's anything you're unsure about or could use guidance around in the issue.

 ### Submitting a change